Vegan raspberry bars which are just like bounty bars but with raspberries! These treats are easy to make, no bake

 How to get extremely flat and smooth layers for unbaked slices and bars

-One of the MOST frequent questions I get about unbaked treats is: 'How do you get those insanely 'perfect' and even layers'?
+One of the MOST frequent questions I get about no bake desserts is: 'How do you get those insanely 'perfect' and even layers'?

 My secret is using a flexible cake scraper to flatten each layer!
 It has more surface area than a spoon or spatula or most kitchen items.
 Unlike a metal cake scraper, a silicone or plastic cake scraper has more leeway (so it won't just push your layers everywhere) and is easier to use.

 Also, when you press your fillings into the tin, I'd recommend you press them in as FIRMLY as possible.
 Any gaps or wholes will be a structural weak point and will crumble when you cut into your raw vegan bar.

 To get a very smooth ganache layer, make sure it's evenly and well melted.
 Pour it into your cake tin then IMMEDIATELY swivel the ganache around the cake tin.
 This forces the ganache to reach all corners of the tin.
 If you let the ganache cool too quickly, it'll be hard to spread!

 The best way I can describe the 'swivel' action is.... it's like when you used to play portable pinball-like games when you were young and you wanted the ball to fall down a particular hole...
 See, playing games back them DO come in handy!

-How to neatly cut an unbaked slice/ unbaked bar?
+How to neatly cut an no bake slice or bar

-Now that we've put in all that time and effort into making the slice (okay, only 20 minutes), we don't want to fudge up the slice up when cutting it, you know?!
+Now that we've put in all that time and effort into making the slice (okay, only 20 minutes), we don't want to mess it up when cutting it, you know?!

 I've cut thousands of slices and raw vegan cheesecakes over the years and my top tips for neat slices are:

 Tip 1: Make sure the slice is very cold before you slice it.
 The more firm the layers are, the less they are likely to crumble.